mim-Armand/Physics_Stuff/README.md

 - **Occam's razor**: Occam's razor, Ockham's razor, Ocham's razor (Latin: novacula Occami), also known as the principle of parsimony or the law of parsimony (Latin: lex parsimoniae), is the problem-solving principle that "entities should not be multiplied beyond necessity",[1][2] sometimes inaccurately paraphrased as "the simplest explanation is usually the best one.
 - **Being Anti Copernican**, hints at the notion that at the time of Copernicus, Galileo's ideas was rejected because one could not feel the earth moving.
 - **Babinet's principle**: the diffraction pattern from an opaque body is identical to that from a hole of the same size and shape except for the overall forward beam intensity. also on the far field, you'll lose twice as much light energy as you'd expect ( absorbed + edge scattered )
+- **Bayes' theorem**: describes the probability of an event, based on prior knowledge of conditions that might be related to the event.
+- **Benford's law**: `In many collections of data, a given data point has roughly a 30% chance of starting with the digit 1.`
+- **Briffault's law**: `The female, not the male, determines all the conditions of the animal family.
+Where the female can derive no benefit from association with the male, no such association takes place.`
+- **Buys Ballot's law**: is concerned with the notion that the wind travels counterclockwise around low pressure zones in the Northern Hemisphere.